MauricioRobayo/react-obfuscate-email/README.md

 <a href="#">testexample.com</a>
 ```

-Once the user interacts with the element, it will be properly set:
+Once the user interacts with the element, it will be properly replaced with:

 ```html
 <a href="test@example.com">test@example.com</a>